Canoeing at the 2016 Summer Olympics – Men's K-4 1000 metres

 The men's canoe sprint K-4 1,000 metres at the 2016 Olympic Games in Rio de Janeiro took place between 19 and 20 August at Lagoa Stadium.

 The medals were presented by Danka Barteková, IOC member, Slovakia and Donald McKenzie, Board Member of the ICF.

 It was the last appearance of the men's K-4 1000 metres.
-A shorter race, the men's K-4 500 metres, will be held at Tokyo 2020.
+A shorter race, the men's K-4 500 metres, was held at Tokyo 2020.

 Competition format

 The competition comprises heats, semifinals, and a final round.
 Heat winners advanced to the "A" final, with all other boats getting a second chance in the semifinals.
 The top three from each semifinal also advanced to the "A" final, and competed for medals.
 "B" final was held for the other semifinalists.